 This journal operates a double-blind review process.
 All manuscripts will be initially assessed by the Editorial Office for suitability for the journal.
-Once deemed suitable, manuscripts will then be sent to 1-2 expert reviewers to assess the originality and scientific value.
+Once deemed suitable, manuscripts will then be sent to a minimum of two independent expert reviewers to assess the originality and scientific value.
 Any manuscript that fails to follow our detailed instructions will be returned for correction before it is sent for peer review.
-For more information on the types of peer review, please visit: https://www.elsevier.com/reviewers/peer-review.
+More information on types of peer review

 We suggest, as part of the submission process, providing the names of 2 peers who are experts in the related area that could be called upon for peer review.
 Please be aware of any conflicts of interest which could include but are not limited to the below: